looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 {{< figure src="first-steps/wheel_initial_rotation.svg" caption="Wheel geometry's initial rotation" class="large noborder" lightbox="true" caption="Initial orientation of the wheels" class="medium left" >}}

-That account for the nose.
+That accounts for the nose.
 What about the wheels?
 Once again, the cylinder we'll create for the wheels begins its life pointing upwards along the $Y$-axis.

 {{< clear >}}